Youth in the United States

 Youth is an age group in the demographics of the United States.
-In 2010, it was estimated that 20.2% of the population of the United States were 0–14 years old (30,305,704 females and 31,639,127 males).
+This group of young people in the United States are privileged to have multiple opportunities which they can take advantage of to have a bright and better future.
+However, there are also many concerns about the youth in the United States.
+In the 2010 United States census, 20.2% of the total population were 0–14 years old (30,305,704 females and 31,639,127 males).

 Concerns from parents

 According to a survey of parents in 2011, the issues of greatest concern about children are as follows, with percentages of adults who rate each item as a "big problem":